-1968 Reports by the Irish agricultural institute highlights high concentrations of Zn and Pb in stream sediments west of Navan 1969-1973 Tara Exploration and Development company acquires prospecting licenses in the area.
+Year Event 1968 Reports by the Irish agricultural institute highlights high concentrations of Zn and Pb in stream sediments west of Navan 1969-1973 Tara Exploration & Development company acquires prospecting licenses in the area.
 Shallow soil surveys show Zn, Pb anomalies north of the River Blackwater.
 Follow up surveys show large 900m x 400m anomaly of up to 5000ppm Zn and 2000ppm Pb, field mapping finds mineralised boulders and outcrops north of the river and induced polarization and resistivity shows anomalies north and south of the river.
-Diamond drilling program of 355 holes show initial resources of 69.9mt @ 10.09% Zn and 2.83% Pb 1973-1977 Underground development and production begins 1986 Acquired by Outokumpu 1990s Exploration drilling discovers SWEX - south west extension raising the total pre-mining size of the ore body to 120mt + 2001 Nevinstown, north of the River Blackwater - purchased from Bula Ltd increasing holdings 2004 Acquired by Boliden 2012 Discovery of Tara Deep, SE of the main ore body following exploration drilling of a seismic anomaly.
-2017 Development of Tara Deep Exploration access drift begun
+1973-1977 Underground development and production begins 1986 Acquired by Outokumpu

+1990s Exploration drilling discovers SWEX - south west extension raising the total pre-mining size of the ore body to 120mt + 2001 2001 Nevinstown, north of the River Blackwater - purchased from Bula Ltd increasing the resource by 9Mt 2002 Acquired Liscartan part of the Navan Orebody from Glencar Plc 2004 Acquired by Boliden 2012 Discovery of Tara Deep, SE of the main ore body following exploration drilling of a seismic anomaly.
+2017 Development of Tara Deep Exploration access drift 2023 Tara Mines goes into Care & Maintenance in July due to a combination of factors including operational challenges, a decline in the price of zinc, high energy prices, and general cost inflation.
+2024 Tara Mines reopens in August with production starting in October